ecthros/uncaptcha/README.md

 ## To learn more

 Please read our paper, located [here](https://www.usenix.org/system/files/conference/woot17/woot17-paper-bock.pdf), for more information.
 Additionally, you can visit our website [here](http://uncaptcha.cs.umd.edu/), or check out the original [![Slides for USENIX WOOT '17](https://drive.google.com/file/d/0BwuogdPv-7DxMDA3N3l1X09nV1U/view?usp=sharing)](https://drive.google.com/file/d/0BwuogdPv-7DxMDA3N3l1X09nV1U/view?usp=sharing).

-## Disclaimer

-unCaptcha is intended to be a proof of concept.
-As of the time of [our paper](https://www.usenix.org/system/files/conference/woot17/woot17-paper-bock.pdf), we found it to successfully solve reCaptcha's audio challenges with 85% success.
-Since that time, reCaptcha appears to include some additional protections that limit unCaptcha's success.

-For instance, Google has also improved their browser automation detection.
-This means that Selenium cannot be used in its current state to get captchas from Google.
-This may lead to Google sending odd audio segments back to the end user.
-Additionally, we have observed that some audio challenges include not only digits, but small snippets of spoken text.

-We encourage you to be careful when doing research in this field, to be mindful of local, state, and federal law, and to responsibly disclose any potential vulnerabilities to Google immediately.

-Additionally, we have removed our API keys from all the necessary queries.
-If you are looking to recreate some of the work or are doing your own research in this area, you will need to acquire API keys from each of the six services used.
-These keys are delineated in our files by a long string of the character 'X'.

 ## Example